Unraveling Plummer and Wedderburn Rums

 Among Jamaican rum aficionados, two names hold almost mythical allure: Plummer and Wedderburn.
 They’re known as old, obsolete Jamaican rum marques from a glorious time when all Jamaican rums were chock-full of funky flavors and hogo.

 The main reason most aficionados know these names today is thanks to Smith & Cross, the gateway Jamaican rum for many people.
 Its dark blue label proudly declares, “PURE POT STILL – PLUMMER & WEDDERBURN.”
+(As an aside, much of what you’ve been told about Smith & Cross is wrong.)

 Similarly, Bristol Classic Rum and Velier have issued rums labeled as VRW – Vale Royale Wedderburn.
 Undoubtedly, the Wedderburn name is still out there in common use.